hughjonesd/why-natural-selection/census-weighting-notes.md

 to use census variables comparing simply living with partner/not, rather than using presence or absence of children in the cells.

+Household type makes a *huge* difference in the GHS weighting, so we probably want to confirm this via LARPUK in the census data.

 # Existing tables that would be useful:

 DC1101EW - marital status by sex by age, England and Wales